AdaCore/Ada_Drivers_Library/README.md

 4. Content
 ----------

-Initial provision is for the hardware devices made available on the "STM32F4 Discovery" and the "STM32F429 Discovery" boards.
+Initial provision is for the hardware in the STM32F4 family of 32-bit MCUs, as defined in the "RM0090 Reference Manual" (Doc ID 018909 Rev 6, Feb 2014) by STMicroelectronics and made available on the "STM32F4 Discovery" and the "STM32F429 Discovery" kit boards.

 Specifically, there are low-level device drivers, small demonstration programs for those drivers, higher-level component drivers, and larger example